-The basic recommendation given to every user to develop their Windows 10 computer blazingly fast is to optimize the paging file.
-In this article, we will help you with few formularizations you need to tweak paging file.
+The basic recommendation given to every user to develop his Windows 10 computer blazingly fast is to optimize the paging file.
+In this article, we will help you with a few formularizations which you need when trying to tweak paging file.
 Also, we will share a light on the paging file settings.

-In this post we have illustrated How to Tweak Paging File for better Windows 10 Performance, it basic concepts furthermore customization methods.
+In this post, we have illustrated How to Tweak Paging File for better Windows 11 or 10 Performance, its basic concepts furthermore customization methods.

-Therefore, it is always advised to use a good quantity of real storage because more storage means better performance of your computer.
-But, there is nothing to worry as you can tweak paging file in Windows 10.
-By tweaking the settings of the paging file, you can cast Windows aside from being fragmented and thus keep Windows trouble free from an increase or contrast the size of the paging file.
-Read the below steps to tweak paging file in Windows 10.
+Therefore, it is always advised to use a good quantity of real storage (RAM) because more storage means better performance of your computer.
+But, there is nothing to worry about if you have less RAM because you can tweak paging file in Windows 11 and 10.
+By tweaking the settings of the paging file, you can prevent Windows from being fragmented and thus keep Windows trouble free.
+Read the below steps to tweak paging file in Windows 10 or 11.

-How to Tweak Paging File in Windows 10
+How to Tweak Paging File in Windows 11 or 10

-- Now, you can view a dialogue box of the Virtual Memory containing drive names and sizes.
-Generally, the Automatically manage paging file size for all drives is precast by default.
+- Now, you can view a dialog box of the Virtual Memory containing drive names and sizes.
+Generally, the Automatically manage paging file size for all drives is set by default.
+Uncheck this option.

-You need to keep certain points in your mind before you proceed to tweak paging file in Windows 10.
-In order to correctly set your paging file, you have to follow basic norms.
+You need to keep certain points in your mind before you proceed to tweak paging file in Windows 11 or 10.
+In order to correctly set your paging file, you have to follow basic norms –

 - It is best suggested to create a paging file on variant partition rather than your boot partition.
 Boot partition is generally the drive containing the operating system, in most of the cases, it is the C drive.
-And also you should establish it on a different hard drive.
-It is advised to do this because Windows can then manage several I/O requests (Input/Output) more easily.
-To make it clearer, when the paging file is done in the boot partition, Windows have to execute disk reading and writing plea on both the paging file and system folder.
+It is advised because Windows can then manage several I/O requests (Input/Output) more easily.
+To make it clearer, when the paging file is created in the boot partition, Windows have to execute disk reading and writing plea on both the paging file and system folder.
 So, when you move the paging file to a different partition, the competition between reading and writing petitions gets decreased.

 - But, when you take out the paging file from the boot partition, Windows becomes unable to create a dump file.

-- So, the perfect way is to establish one paging file on the boot partition so that it will manage the wreck situations and establish another paging file on a different partition of a totally different hard drive.
-Now, in case you have one hard drive present on your computer, simply establish another paging file on another partition.
+- So, the perfect way is to set one paging file on the boot partition so that it will manage the wreck situations and another paging file on a different partition of a totally different hard drive.
+Now, in case you have one hard drive present on your computer, simply establish a paging file on another partition.
 In this way, Windows will use the paging file which is not accessed much.

-- Another interesting way is to place the paging file without any extra data on its’ own partition.
+- Another interesting way is to set the paging file without any extra data on its own partition.
 It makes sure that Windows performance will improve and the paging file will not be shattered.

-Windows Paging File size recommendation / Virtual Memory Recommended Size Windows 10
+Windows Paging File size recommendation / Virtual Memory Recommended Size Windows 11 or 10

-We hope the information provided about Tweak Paging File in Windows 10 in this article will be quite helpful to you.
+We hope the information provided about Tweak Paging File in Windows 11 or 10 in this article will be quite helpful to you.